z0on/Multivariate_GWAS/README.md

 `covars.e=[filename]`  Table of NON-GENETIC covariates (e.g. sampling time, age of individual).
 These will be regressed out of traits.
 Rows - samples, columns - covariates.
 First column must be sample names.
 Header line must be present (sample, names of covariates).
 May not fully match the genotype table - the script will match them using the `sample` column.
 Rows containing NA will be removed.

-`covars.g=[filename]`  Table of GENETIC covariates (e.g. sequencing batch, read depth, first couple of genetic PCs).
+`covars.g=[filename]`  Table of GENETIC covariates, e.g. sequencing batch, read depth, sampling location (if there are 5 or more samples per location), first couple of genetic PCs.
 These will be regressed out of genotypes.
 Same format as `covars.e`.

 `traits=[filename]` Table of trait(s).
 First column must be sample names.
 There must be at least 2 columns (samples, 1 trait).
 Header line must be present (sample, names of traits).
 Just like `covars`, this table may not fully match the genotype table; rows containing NAs will be removed.